MCPWorks

 Why Prompt Injection Can't Steal Your API Keys on MCPWorks

-A recent discussion around a 9.3 CVSS deserialization flaw raised a point worth addressing directly: in multi-agent setups where context passes between agents, a single compromised link can poison the entire chain.
+A recent discussion around a 9.3 CVSS deserialization flaw in LangChain raised a point worth addressing: in multi-agent setups where context passes between agents, a single compromised link can poison the entire chain.
 API key exfiltration from LLM context is how prompt injection becomes data theft.

-- API keys live in the process environment or get passed through the chain
+In most agent frameworks, API keys live in the process environment or get passed through the agent chain.
+The LLM can see them.
+MCPWorks takes a different path:

 Client .mcp.json header (X-MCPWorks-Env)